Forever Love (X Japan song): Commercial performance

 The single reached number 1 on the Oricon charts, and charted for 15 weeks.
 In 1996, with 509,920 copies sold was the 47th best-selling single of the year, being certified Platinum by RIAJ.
 The edition released in 1997 reached number 13, and charted for 11 weeks, while those in 1998 and 2001 reached number 18 and 19 respectively, and both charted for 4 weeks.

+Legacy

+In 2001, "Forever Love" was used as background music in several commercials for the Japanese Liberal Democratic Party.
+LDP member Junichiro Koizumi, at that time the country's Prime Minister, has expressed fondness for X Japan's music.

+To commemorate the 30th anniversary of X Japan, Yoshiki and Toshi's hometown of Tateyama, Chiba began broadcasting a music box arrangement of "Forever Love" on its disaster-prevention radio system at 5:00 pm every Friday, Saturday, Sunday and national holiday on December 24, 2012.
+On November 20, 2014, Tateyama Station began broadcasting a piano rendition of the song in its pedestrian overpass every hour between 8:00 am and 6:00 pm.
+To commemorate its 100th anniversary, the station changed the departure melody of its trains to "Forever Love" on November 9, 2019.